sinaatalay/rendercv/docs/developer_guide/index.md

     -  `docs`: For building the documentation.
     -  `test`: For testing RenderCV.

+    Create the virtual environments with the following commands.

     ```bash
     hatch env create default
     hatch env create docs